U.S. shoppers less than merry after online glitches

 BITING OFF TOO MUCH

-In a bid to win shoppers from the likes of Amazon.com (AMZN.O), many brick-and-mortar chains including Best Buy decided to offer free shipping this holiday season.
+In a bid to win shoppers from the likes of Amazon.com, many brick-and-mortar chains including Best Buy decided to offer free shipping this holiday season.

 The decision certainly helped sales.

-U.S. shoppers spent $30.9 billion toward online purchases during the current holiday season, a 15 percent increase from the year-ago period, according to comScore SCOR.O.
+U.S. shoppers spent $30.9 billion toward online purchases during the current holiday season, a 15 percent increase from the year-ago period, according to comScore.

 Still, experts think retailers bit off more than they could chew.